 Known as: greens

-If tanking greens, healers should be on the lookout for detonations.
-The squad should be at max health before the green detonates but the healers should have burst heal skills available to recover health after the detonation.
-Barrier can help preemptively mitigate this damage, reducing the pressure on the healers.
+If doing the outheal strategy, healers should be looking out for detonations.
+The squad should be at max health before the Green detonates, and healers should have burst heal skills available to recover health after the detonation.
+The explosion will do the same damage to a player with and without

 Known as: CC, breakbar

-Every 30 seconds starting at 66% and 33% Vale Guardian will gain a breakbar and spawn damaging balls of energy.
-During this phase the Vale Guardian will not move and green circles will not spawn.
+After the split phases, and every 30 seconds afterwards, Vale Guardian will gain a defiance bar and spawn damaging balls of energy.
+During this attack, the Vale Guardian will not move and Greens will not spawn.

-Generally, the breakbar should be broken as fast as possible.
-However, if players are down, focus on resurrecting and stabilizing over breaking the bar as the green circle mechanic will not spawn during this phase.
-Be careful with which skills you use – a misplaced pull can bring seekers onto the stack, wiping the squad.
+Generally, the defiance bar should be broken as fast as possible, however, if players are downed, focus on resurrecting and restabilizing over breaking the bar.
+Be careful with which skills you use to break the bar—a misplaced

 Upon entering Spirit Vale, players will see three chromatic Guardians in a line.
-When engaged, each of these Guardians will spawn one of the major mechanics of the fight.
-When each Division reaches 0% health, players must break a breakbar to fully kill it.
+When engaged, each of these Guardians will spawn one of the three chromatic mechanics mentioned above.
+When each Guardian is brought to 0% health, players must break a defiance bar to fully defeat it.

-- The Red Guardian summons seekers.
-It has very high toughness, so it will primarily take damage from the condition DPS.
+- The Red Guardian summons Seekers.
+It has extremely high Toughness, so condition damage is the only way to meaningfully damage it.

 The arena is divided into three sections.
-Starting at 66% one section of the arena will light up and pulse damage onto any players standing on it.
-At 33% two sections of the arena will light up.
-The tank should position to limit the movement required by the stack while avoiding arena floor damage.
+Starting at 66% HP remaining, one section of the arena will light up and pulse damage onto any players standing on it.
+At 33% HP remaining, two sections of the arena will light up.
+The tank should limit the movement required by the squad while avoiding the arena floor damage.

 Two tanking strategies exist: edge tanking and center tanking.
 The center tanking strategy is used in very organized groups; most groups tank on the edge in the first and second phase.
-When edge tanking, start at the south-eastern edge of the arena.
+When edge tanking, start at the southeastern edge of the arena.
 Regardless of which strategy your squad is using, make sure you are inside the confines of the arena when the encounter is started.

-Note: Before splitting into groups, check if there is a green mechanic on the platform, if there is, everyone should wait in place for it to explode (if you chose to ignore the mechanic) and heal to 100% before going to your pylons.
+Note: Before splitting into groups, check if there is a Green mechanic on the platform.
+If there is, everyone should wait in place for it to explode (if you chose to ignore the mechanic) and heal to 100% before going to their respective pylons.

-Two or three condition damage dealers should be sent to the Red Guardian while the rest of the group should move to the Blue Guardian.
-Be sure to have a source of the boon strip in the Blue Guardian group.
-During the split phase players should do the “green” mechanic (enter green circles) because allowing the green to detonate will likely wipe the group at the Red Guardian.
+Two or three condition damage dealers should be sent to engage the Red Guardian while the rest of the squad moves to the Blue Guardian.
+Be sure to have a source of boon strip in the Blue Guardian’s group to remove Blue Pylon Power.

-Because all of the Divisions aggro on the closest player, one player at the Blue Guardian should pull the Green Guardian’s aggro onto the stack at the Blue Guardian (very often it’s a healer with a ranged attack).
-Once pulled, the squad should stack tightly to avoid covering the green circle in teleports.
+Because all of the chromatic Guardians aggro on the closest player, one player at the Blue Guardian should pull the Green Guardian’s aggro onto the stack at the Blue Guardian.
+Once pulled, the squad should stack tightly to avoid covering Greens with teleports.

-Often, it is the Druid’s responsibility to pull the Green Guardian.
-Make sure to heal the stack, especially if a green lines up with the split phase, then pull Green Guardian’s aggro and return to the stack on the Blue Guardian.
-You will need to keep healing as players will be attuned to the Blue Guardian but be standing in the Green Guardian’s AoE.
+Often, it’s a healer’s responsibility to pull the Green Guardian.
+Make sure to heal the stack, especially if a Green Circle lines up with the split phase, then get Green Guardian’s aggro and return to the stack on the Blue Guardian.
+You will need to keep healing up throughout the phase, as players will be attuned to the Blue Guardian but will be standing in the Green Guardian’s AoE as well.

-At 33% the split phase will repeat once again, after which you will progress to last part of the fight.
+At 33% HP remaining, the split phase will repeat once again (with no changes), after which you will progress to last part of the fight.

 After the 33% split, two sections will light up.
 The southern (red pylon) section of the arena will be the first safe section.
 The safe section will again rotate clockwise around the area; to avoid being caught by the damaging floor the tank should constantly “chase” the furthest safe edge as shown in the Phase 3 animation.